besnoi/lavis/ReadMe.md

 # Lavis Minimal

 Lavis is a GUI library for Love2D which is *kinda like loveframes but for games*.
-That's it's punchline
+That's its punchline

 <p align='center'>
 <a href="screens/minimal demo.gif" title="Click to view the Image in Full Resolution">